OSGeo/gdal/doc/source/drivers/raster/bag.rst

    Driver mode.

-   -  MODE=LOW_RES_GRID: this is the default mode.
+   -  MODE=LOW_RES_GRID: this is the default mode (unless opening a supergrid).
 The driver will expose the low resolution grid, and indicate in the dataset metadata if the dataset has supergrids (HAS_SUPERGRIDS=TRUE), as well as the minimum and maximum resolution of those grids.